February 25, 2014

 A site improvement plan must be developed and submitted to the Oklahoma State Department of Education that addresses the circumstances which caused the school to be designated as a Priority School.

-To assist with developing the WISE Plan, the Office of School Improvement has developed the following resources to be used:
+To assist with developing the WISE Plan, the Office of School Turnaround has developed the following resources to be used:

-For additional resources, please visit the WISE Webpage developed by the Office of School Improvement.
+For additional resources, please visit the WISE Webpage developed by the Office of School School Turnaround.

 The ESEA Flexibility Waiver states that Priority Schools will be required to implement the Turnaround Principles.
 The Turnaround Principle - WISE Indicator Crosswalk shows how the 17 required WISE indicators align with the Turnaround Principles (not in C3S).
 By completing the WISE Plan, designated schools are also addressing the Turnaround Principles.
 Further review of the implementation of the Turnaround Principles will be completed each quarter by the assigned School Support Team Consultant.

 The ESEA Flexibility waiver states that Priority schools will submit quarterly reports with school level data to the Oklahoma State Department of Education.
-This data collection is facilitated through the WISE Tool, under a tab labeled Forms to Complete.
+This data collection is facilitated through the WISE Tool, under a tab labeled Complete Forms.
 Priority schools will complete the form labeled Priority and C3 Partnership Schools Designation Form.

 The purpose of conducting Data Reviews is to analyze school benchmark assessment data at the student level in reading, mathematics, and other content areas and to analyze how performance relates to the state standards/Oklahoma Academic Standards.
 Other data to be reviewed may include student behavior and professional activities.